mrbrianevans/ch-guide/docs/bulk-data/prod200.md

+---
+description: Companies House produces a bulk product containing a list of companies (by company number) with their SIC codes and current status.
+This document explains the contents of the file.
+---

 # SIC codes bulk file (prod 200)

 Prod200 contains a list of companies (by company number) with their SIC codes and current status.